hylkepostma/story-point-counter-tfs/README.md

 Only works if the Story Points column is your fifth column.

 Also, make sure all User Stories (rows) you want to count are visible, otherwise they might be ignored.
-When you scroll rows out of sight, VS removes the rows from the DOM and are no longer accessible.
+When you scroll rows out of sight, TFS removes the rows from the DOM and are no longer accessible.